Do You have the legal right to pump breastmilk at work? It’s hard to believe, but the answer to this question is only “Maybe.”

 The variations on time and facilities for women who pump in the workplace can be wide ranging.
 The law will not specify all situations that are legal versus illegal so it's best to consider the spirit of the law and speak to your employer, manager or HR department if you feel that you are not getting adequate time or a sufficiently clean and private place to pump breastmilk.

-In some states the reach of the anti-discrimination statutes also may cover nursing mothers through cases decided in court.
+In some states, the reach of the anti-discrimination statutes also may cover nursing mothers through cases decided in court.
 For example, some judges have found that an employer cannot grant a man a smoking break and not offer a woman a pumping break.
-However, these are indirect protections are not as easy to bring to your employer or HR department's attention since they require referring to case law.
+However, these are indirect protections that are not as easy to bring to your employer or HR department's attention since they require referring to case law.
+In other words, it's tougher to make your case.